DuanhaoranCC/GraphCMAE/README.md

-# Masked Graph Augmentation for Graph Contrastive Learning
+# GraphCMAE

-This repository studies the effectiveness of graph augmentation for graph representation learning.
+This repository is for the source code of the paper "GraphCMAE: Contrastive Masked AutoEncoder for Self-Supervised Graph Representation Learning".
-We have a load of observations.
-This paper is *Under Review*.

 ## Dependencies